-supporting 3 local self-help groups for survivors and supporters
+supporting 7 regular local and virtual peer support groups for survivors and supporters

 running 4 residential self-help weekends for survivors